-80east design was started in 2002 by Trevor Messersmith, an award-winning graphic designer and digital artist based in New York, to consolidate his interests in design, photography, and digital media.
+80east design was started in 2002 by Trevor Messersmith, an award-winning graphic designer and photographer based in New York, to consolidate his interests in design, photography, and digital media.
 Now with over twenty years of experience in the field of graphic design, Trevor provides creative direction to a wide variety of online and print projects.

 In the early dot-com era, Trevor was a lead creative for e-commerce fashion retailer Bluefly.com, where he created notable visuals for the company including their “Style is in the Bag” packaging and advertising campaigns that appeared in Vogue, Harper’s Bazaar, and Metropolitan Home.
 Before moving to New York, he worked as a visual researcher and designer for The Mind of the Market Laboratory, an interdisciplinary qualitative marketing research initiative at Harvard Business School where he was engaged in visual marketing research campaigns and case study development for companies such as Coca-Cola, The Heinz Foundation, Procter & Gamble, Disney, and Hallmark.

-Prior to HBS, Trevor was a designer at Interactive Factory, a multimedia design firm specializing in educational software products and interface design, where he created interactive products and websites for Houghton Mifflin, The Princeton Review and Facing History and Ourselves.
+Prior to HBS, Trevor was a designer at Interactive Factory, a multimedia design firm specializing in educational software products and interface design, where he created interactive products and websites for Houghton Mifflin, The Princeton Review, and Facing History and Ourselves.
 He also developed and taught several digital imaging courses through Interactive Factory’s professional workshops program.